Engine Emissions Certification

 California Air Resources Board Permanently Adopts Emergency Vehicle Emissions Regulations

-California has permanently adopted emergency emissions rules to stabilize vehicle certification requirements while federal litigation over newer, stricter standards continues.
-This provides manufacturers with a clear regulatory baseline for market access, allowing continued use of existing standards or voluntary alignment with future targets.
+California has permanently adopted emergency emissions rules to stabilize vehicle certification requirements during ongoing federal litigation over stricter standards.
+This provides manufacturers with a predictable regulatory baseline for market access while allowing voluntary alignment with future zero-emission targets.

 ww2.arb.ca.govUnited StatesUnited States